TakaakiU/takaakiu.github.io/_posts/2025-06-16-setup-analytics-searchconsole.markdown

 The Jekyll theme "Mr. Green" automatically generates a sitemap.
 By building the site via GitHub Actions, it is created at `https://your-site.github.io/assets/sitemap.xml`.

 Typically, websites have a file named `robots.txt` in the root directory.
 For this site, it's at `https://takaakiu.github.io/robots.txt`.
-This text file is intended for search engine [crawlers](https://en.wikipedia.org/wiki/Web_crawler) and aims to communicate the site's structure to the search engine.
+This text file is intended for search engine [crawlers](https://en.wikipedia.org/wiki/Web_crawler){:target="_blank" rel="noopener noreferrer"} and aims to communicate the site's structure to the search engine.

 As of June 17, 2025, this site's `robots.txt` is as follows: